ThomasKaiser/sbc-bench/README.md

 ### [OpenSSL](https://www.openssl.org)

 This test solely focuses on AES performance (VPN use case, full disk encryption).
-The test tries to quickly confirm whether an ARM SoC can make use of special encryption engines.
-Some SoC vendors don't care, some add proprietary crypto engines to their SoCs (Marvell's CESA for example), some vendors chose to license ARM's 'ARMv8 Crypto Extensions'.
+The test tries to quickly confirm whether an ARM SoC can make use of special crypto engines.
+Some SoC vendors don't care, some add proprietary engines to their SoCs (Marvell's CESA as an example), some vendors chose to license ARM's 'ARMv8 Crypto Extensions'.
 So in case a board runs with an 64-bit ARM SoC this simple test shows the presence of a crypto engine or not.

 Results might look like this on an *overclocked* Raspberry Pi 3 B+ at 1570 MHz [lacking any crypto acceleration](https://www.raspberrypi.org/forums/viewtopic.php?t=207888#p1333029):